January 13, 2022

-You’re learning who you are, but who are you for?
+You’re not only learning who you are as a brand, but who are you for?

-It can be broken down by product line.
-Perhaps your homes span across a wide price range, and you know certain people will favor certain spots on that range.
+- Product Line – Perhaps your homes span across a wide price range and you know certain people will favor certain spots on that range.

-It can also be broken down by categories of people, who will all be purchasing a single product line at a similar price.
+- Common Needs/Lifestyles – This may be made up of buyers who will all be purchasing a single product line at a similar price.

 But however the breakdown, you should explore both demographics – age, gender, income, location – and psychographics – what they think, how they feel, how they behave, what they do.